French Republic · work sponsored · Leads to settlement

 What is the difference between VLS-TS Salarié and Talent Passport?+

 The VLS-TS Salarié requires a full labour-market test, is issued for 1 year (not 4), and does not give your spouse automatic work rights.
 The Talent Passport skips the labour-market test entirely, lasts up to 4 years, and gives your spouse full work rights.
-If you meet the 2× SMIC salary and master's qualification, always choose the Talent Passport.
+If you meet the current Talent Passport salary and qualification criteria, always compare that route before using the standard salarié permit.

 What are the métiers en tension (shortage occupations)?+